Accessibility Strategy for Cheam High School:

 Recent changes re accessibility include:

 · Visualisers and other ICT techniques

 · Special arrangements for individual students eg timetabling lessons on ground floor; support to move round the site etc

 · Planning for students with particular needs joining us as part of Year 7 in September

-· Use of technology to track different behaviours, concerns and interventions allowing better focusing of needs 2016/17 (CPOMS for SEN and IRIS for behaviour)
+· Use of technology to track different behaviours, concerns and interventions allowing better focusing of needs (Provision Maps for SEN, CPOMS for Safeguarding and IRIS for behaviour)